 Be Careful About High MERV Ratings

 Filtration has changed significantly over the past few years.
 In the beginning, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 But (in the words of Bob Dylan) the times they are a changing.
-Columbus area homeowners expect their air filter to save children from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+Columbus area homeowners expect their air filter to save children from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!